Skip to main content

 leaking out to general production and why that must be prevented.

 3.3.
-Optional Generation, Elective vs. Critical Consumption
+Optional Generation and Elective vs. Critical Consumption

-For the IXDTF format, suffix tags are always _optional_: They can be
+For the IXDTF format, suffix tags are always _optional_.
+They can be

 added or left out as desired by the generator of the string.
 (An